rama-belal/Website-for-a-Smart-Waste-Management-System/README.md

-# Smart Waste Management Website
+# Website for a Smart Waste Management System

 A part of an IoT-based smart waste management system that monitors bin status in real time and helps streamline waste collection and issue reporting.